keycloak/keycloak/testsuite/integration-arquillian/README.md

 Lifecycle of application server is always tied to a particular TestClass.

-Each *adapter* test class is annotated by `@AppServerContainer("app-server-*")` annotation that links it to a particular Arquillian container in `arquillian.xml`.
+Each *adapter* test class is annotated by one or more `@AppServerContainer("app-server-*")` annotations that links it to a particular Arquillian container.
-The `AppServerTestEnricher` then ensures the server is started during `BeforeClass` event and stopped during `AfterClass` event for that particular test class.
+The `AppServerTestEnricher` then ensures the corresponding server is started during `BeforeClass` event and stopped during `AfterClass` event for that particular test class.
-In case the `@AppServerContainer` annotation has no value it's assumed that the application container is the same as the auth server container - a "relative" adapter test scenario.

-The app-servers with installed Keycloak adapter are prepared in `servers/app-server` submodules, activated by `-Papp-server-MODULE`.
+The app-servers with installed Keycloak adapter are prepared in `servers/app-server` submodules, activated by `-Papp-server-MODULE` or `-Dapp.server=MODULE`
 [More details.](servers/app-server/README.md)

-The corresponding adapter test modules are in `tests/other/adapters` submodules, and are activated by the same profiles.
+NOTE: Some corresponding adapter test modules are in `tests/other/adapters` submodules, and are activated by the same profiles.
+It will be tranferred into base testsuite.

 ## SuiteContext and TestContext